 1. Borotutu Bark

 Borotutu bark is by far one of the most powerful substances when it comes to liver cleansing and digestive system support.
 It has even shown promise for biliary colic and jaundice.
 This herb contains powerful antioxidants which are known to help protect your liver cells from serious damage.[1, 2, 3]

 2. Milk Thistle Seed

 Milk thistle has been used for over two thousand years due to its remarkable effects on the liver and gallbladder.
 Galen and Pliny, the ancient philosophers, recognized and used the power of milk thistle for liver cleansing and support.
 Milk thistle helps with the detoxification of poisons such as alcohol, regeneration of damaged liver tissue, stimulation of bile production, and digestion.[4, 5]

 3. Chanca Piedra

 The indigenous people of the Amazon have used chanca piedra (Phyllanthus niruri) for centuries to promote the body's natural elimination of liver, gallbladder, and kidney stones.
 It also stimulates the liver to purge itself of harmful toxins and foreign particles.
 Chanca piedra soothes the liver, increases bile production, and reduces the formation of calcified stones in the body.[6, 7, 8, 9]

 4. Greater Celandine

 The ancient Greeks and Romans considered celandine to be one of the most powerful liver cleansing herbs.
-Maurice Mességué, the famous French herbalist, used greater celandine for all liver problems.
+Maurice Mességué, the famous French herbalist, used greater celandine for all liver concerns.
 Celandine stimulates enzyme production from the pancreas, helps the liver eliminate foreign particles, stimulates the production of bile, helps relieve gallbladder spasms and improves a sluggish liver.

 5. Chicory Root